snehagrian/medical-inventory/README.md

 - Passwords hashed with BCrypt
 - HTTP interceptor attaches Bearer token on all API requests
 - Route guard redirects unauthenticated users to login
+- Inactivity timeout: warning dialog at 25 min, auto-logout at 30 min

 ---